Make It Yours

 Rise early this morning to participate in one last guided activity before returning to camp for breakfast.
 Freshen up and depart for Windhoek, stopping at the craft markets of Okahandja if you wish.
 Your tour ends with a drop off at Windhoek International Airport (flights must be no earlier than 4 PM).

-Rates based on current exchange rate ZAR/US dollars.
-Please contact us for exact quote in US dollars.
+Rates based on exchange rate ZAR/US dollars.
+Please contact us for updated quote in US dollars.